 A special program of studies designed to make use of the uniquely rich resources of London, England, is offered as a regular part of the B.A. program every Fall semester.
 The program is supervised by a faculty member from Guelph who directs the studies in London and supervises correspondence with faculty in Guelph.
 Courses in London are of 2 kinds: London based courses and correspondence courses.
 London based courses in music, theatre and fine art are given by British tutors, and the coordinator offers courses in his/her area of interest.
 Students are also permitted to arrange correspondence courses to meet their particular needs.
-Students wishing to apply for the London Semester should have good academic standing and should have completed at least 2 semesters at the University of Guelph at the time of application; although preference will be given careful consideration.
+Students wishing to apply for the London Semester should have good academic standing and should have completed at least 2 semesters at the University of Guelph at the time of application; although preference will be given to those with a cumulative average of 70% or above, all applications will be given careful consideration.
 More detailed information about academic requirements, bursaries, courses, etc. can be obtained from the B.A.
 Program Counselling Office, Room 130 in the MacKinnon Building.